 3 years & up.
 The centerpiece of the Sense of Place Collection, the Fireplace serves as the central meeting point in the classroom, a place where children will gather in authentic learning, collaboration, and play.
 The solid birch mantel and white-laminated plywood shelves store books and display pictures and objects that reinforce children's natural connection to home.
-Measures 36"H x 52"W x 19"D. Ships Fully Assembled.
+Clean with mild soap and water.
+Do not use cleansers, bleach, etc. Measures 52"W x 36"H x 19"D. Ships Fully Assembled.
 Limited Lifetime Warranty.

 Due to the nature of the wood used, variations in color and grain are to be expected.
 Naturally occurring variations in wood like color, grain, pinholes, and knots are not considered defects.